 I don’t bother adding extra salt because the Romano is salty enough.
 If you use Parmesan cheese it’s up to you if you want to add any.

 One thing – my recipe calls for an egg as a binder (like a meatball).
 You do not have to include an egg if you don’t want to.
-I’ve done it both ways with success.
+I’ve made them both ways with success.

 Also, if your meat is lean (like 93/7), it will be a little tougher, but still tastes great.
-When I have lean meat, I make sure to use the egg and add in more olive oil.
+When I have lean meat, I make sure to use the egg, add in more olive oil, and add additional bread crumbs.

-How can an Italian Stuffed Pepper not Have Garlic?
+How can an Italian Stuffed Cubanelle Peppers Recipe not Include Garlic?

-But, sometimes when I make recipes like these, I take some garlic cloves and toss them in the pan with the skin still on and basically make roasted garlic.
+But, sometimes when I make recipes like these, I take some garlic cloves and toss them in the pan with the skin still on and make roasted garlic.
 It comes out tasting amazing.

 But If you look online, it seems everyone cooks the meat first.
 I don’t’ know why that is.
 So I guess if you want to cook the meat first, go ahead.

 Ok, let’s get started.
 I’ll give the ingredients, the instructions and then list some noteworthy tips that will prove useful.

-Serves 4 people, assuming 2 peppers a person.
-In our house, it serves 2 people. 😉 Increase portions for more quantity.
+This recipe serves 4 people, assuming 2 peppers a person.
+In our house, it serves 2 people, 4 peppers each.😉 Increase portions for more quantity.